 HOW TO CHOOSE THE PAPER?

 In this publication, we will stick to a calligraphy practice pad or stacks of paper rather than full-size sheets of thin paper.
-These pads will be your best option for practicing calligraphy and getting a good feel for the ink.
 They are all bound and available for purchase in our store.
 Here are all the best calligraphy paper pads we have available.
-Here’s a quick rating of the best paper for calligraphy, read more below: • JNB Practice Pad. • Canson Pro-Layout marker pad. • Boris Layout Pad • JNB Copperplate / Engrossers Pad • Rhodia Pad (acid-free, neutral pH)
+Here’s a quick rating: • JNB Practice Pad. • Canson Pro-Layout marker pad. • Boris Layout Pad • JNB Copperplate / Engrossers Pad • Rhodia Pad (acid-free, neutral pH)

 JNB Practice Pad – Our exercise pads have recently been updated to absorb more ink well.
 Most of the ink has them without spreading or smudging.
 This is a smooth 8.5 x 11 inch or 11 x 17-inch paper and can have multiple sheets.
 Our practice pad is pretty smooth so you won’t get caught up in it, and clear enough to use with directions.
 The practical JNB pad is the best paper for calligraphy for both sharp-pointed pens and for use with wide pens.
 With its low price point and 24-pound bond, it can be used for everyday practice.
 Don’t worry about mistakes!